 San Diego Theatres (SDT) is a 501C-3 non-profit arts organization that successfully operates the Civic and Balboa Theatres in downtown San Diego.
 With an annual budget of approximately $8.1M, it serves over 415,000 patrons annually through arts and entertainment presentations.
 SDT‘s revenues come primarily from ticket sales, rental fees, ticketing and professional services fees, and donations.

 We share our passion for the arts with our colleagues, our patrons, our partners, and our community.
-We live these values every day:
+We embrace and celebrate these values:

 These values reinforce our pride of ownership and commitment to THE BRAVO EXPERIENCE*(1)

 *BRAVO (brä′vō) n.
 An exclamation of approval for a great performance. interj.
 Well done!
 Nice one!

 San Diego Theatres’ business model has two equally-critical core elements:

 INFRASTRUCTURAL SUPPORT: SDT is uniquely dedicated to operating theatres for the benefit of the community.
 It provides a home for non-profit arts groups, commercial presenters, and diverse community users.
 In 2015 there were 235 events.
 From opera, dance, orchestras, and recitalists to Broadway theater, concerts, images and comedians, the diversity of offerings exceeds all other regional performing arts venues.
 SDT extended $405,000 in nonprofit discounts in 2015, with nearly 50% of available time used by local nonprofits.